-ELT 102 Circuits II, Single Time Constant Circuits (3-3) 4 hrs.
+ELT 102 Circuits II, Single Time Constant Circuits (3-3)

 R-C and R-L single time constant circuits.
-Basic switching, circuitry, circuits with square-wave and step voltages as sources, and sinusoidal voltages as sources. (\$7.50 lab fee.)
+Basic switching, circuitry, circuits with square-wave and step voltages as sources, and sinusoidal voltages as sources.

-ELT 103 Circuits III, Networks (3-4) 4 hrs.
+ELT 103 Circuits III, Networks (3-4)

 Networks that will not reduce to simple single time constant circuits.
-Only steady-state solutions considered, enabling use of S-plane in circuit analysis. (\$10.00 lab fee.)
+Only steady-state solutions considered, enabling use of S-plane in circuit analysis.
+Prerequisite: ELT 102 or consent of instructor.

-ELT 105 Electro-Mechanical Drafting (1-6) 3 hrs.
-Drafting fundamentals and techniques with introduction to electronic and mathematical symbols, basic circuitry, electronic devices, and fabrication processes. (\$5.00 lab fee.)
+ELT 105 Electro-Mechanical Drafting (1-6)

+Drafting fundamentals and techniques with introduction to electronic and mathematical symbols, basic circuitry, electronic devices, and fabrication processes.
+This background culminates in the design and construction of an individual and course project.

-ELT 110 Introductory Electronics (0-6) 2 hrs.
-Laboratory instruments, circuit components, basic measuring techniques, and basic circuits used as building blocks in any electronics sytem. (\$5.00 lab fee.)
+ELT 110 Introductory Electronics (0-6)

+Laboratory instruments, circuit components, basic measuring techniques, and basic circuits used as building blocks in any electronics system.

-ELT 111 Electronics I, Resistive (2-3) 3 hrs.
+ELT 111 Electronics I, Resistive (2-3)

 Resistive circuits involving electronic devices.
-Volt-ampere characteristics and physics of diodes, transistors, multielement vacuum tubes, and practical resistive circuits using these devices. (\$7.50 lab fee.)
+Volt-ampere characteristics and physics of diodes, transistors, and other semiconductor devices.
+The emphasis is upon biasing and the setting of DC levels to make the device function.
+Prerequisite: ELT 110 or consent of instructor.

-ELT 203 Electronics II, Pulse (3-4) 4 hrs.
+ELT 203 Electronics II, Pulse (3-4)

 Electronic circuits in which electronic devices are operated in a switching mode.
-Practical circuits such as clippers, clampers, pulse formers, multivibrators, blocking oscillators, logic circuits, and sweep circuits are involved. (\$10.00 lab fee.)
+Practical circuits such as clippers, clampers, pulse formers, multivibrators, blocking oscillators, logic circuits, and sweep circuits are involved.

-Prerequisite: ELT 103, ELT 111, or consent or instructor.
+Prerequisite: ELT 103, ELT 111, or consent of instructor.

-ELT 204 Electronics III, Advanced Electronics (3-4) 4 hrs.
+ELT 204 Electronics III, Advanced Electronics (3-4)

 Electronic circuits in which vacuum tubes and transistors are operated in the linear region of their volt-ampere characteristic such that linear equivalent circuits can be applied in the analysis.
-Power supplies, amplifiers, feedback circuits, oscillators, modulation systems, and detectors. (\$10.00 lab fee.)
+Power supplies, amplifiers, feedback circuits, oscillators, modulation systems, and detectors.